-Effects of Hurricanes Katrina and Rita
+Effect of Hurricanes Katrina and Rita

 During late August and early September 2005, Newpark's fluids systems and engineering and environmental services operations along the U.S. Gulf Coast were affected by Hurricanes Katrina and Rita.
-During the three and six months ended June 30, 2006, Newpark recorded additional costs totaling approximately \$239,000 and \$877,000, respectively, as a direct result of the storms, which were fully reimbursable by Newpark's insurers.
-Additionally, Newpark recorded \$1.0 million of partial recovery of prior year business interruption coverage as reductions to cost of revenues during the three months ended June 30, 2006.
-As of June 30, 2006, based on agreements with its insurers as to insurance coverage, Newpark had \$1.2 million of outstanding recorded insurance recoveries related to the additional direct costs of the storms and partial recovery of prior year business interruption coverage as reductions to cost of revenues.
-These amounts have been subsequently collected from its insurers.
+During the nine months ended September 30, 2006, Newpark recorded additional costs totaling approximately \$877,000, as a direct result of the storms, which were fully reimbursable by Newpark's insurers.
+During the three and nine months ended September 30, 2006, Newpark recorded recoveries related to prior year business interruption coverage of \$4.2 million and \$5.2 million, respectively, as reductions to cost of revenues.
+For the nine months ended September 30, 2006, Newpark received insurance proceeds of \$12.5 million (including \$3.5 million in reimbursement of losses on property, plant and equipment).
+As of September 30, 2006, Newpark had collected substantially all insurance recoveries from its insurers.